mieweb/docs/content/functions/document-management/scanning-and-indexing/indexing.md

 If a user is restricted to certain chart types, the indexing module will only result chart choices that exist within, or match, the chart types restricted to the logged-in user.
 {{% /note %}}

 **Link to Order**: The Link to Order field is optional.
 This field is designed to allow users the ability to link pending orders from the chart in context to the item being indexed.
-When the field is selected, an ellipsis (…) button will appear to the right of the field.
-Clicking this button will display a list of pending order items to choose from.
+Clicking the ellipsis button will display a list of pending order items to choose from.
 Placing a checkmark next to a specific order item indicates that the document is to be linked to the order and will automatically mark the pending order as Complete.
+The Service Date on the Index screen is also updated to reflect the Service Date of the linked order.

 ![](../indexing.assets/35e5381655d253edb692a2689117eaf3.png)